Group Residency Programme Orkney

 - Trainline

-Getting to Linkshouse on arrival in Orkney
+Getting to The Palace (village) on arrival in Orkney

 From Kirkwall Airport – hired car or taxi (there is a bus service into Kirkwall, but no direct connection to Birsay (which has a limited service).